LucaHermes/dynamic-sampling-gnns/README.md

 ![dynamic_sampling_main_figure](https://github.com/LucaHermes/dynamic-sampling-gnns/assets/30961397/a95b7fa5-77f8-4ef7-8e8e-7c1dc01519e8)
 <sub><br><b>Figure:</b> Overview of the dynamic sampling GNN framework.
 Left: An individual walker (dark blue) sampling two steps, updating its own state (solid blue arrows) and the node features of the origin node (solid black arrows).
 Right: Steps performed to sample a single step -- here from node 1 to node 2: Model $p_\theta$ computes edge logits (1) from which the trajectory is sampled to select a single neighbor (2).
 The walker traverses to the selected neighbor and updates its own state using $s_\phi$ (3).
 Finally, the walker updates its origin node (4).
 If multiple walkers (here red and green)---that originated in the same node 1---meet, their states contribute equally to the node update (4).
 Computations are denoted by solid black arrows, yellow boxes denote parameterized functions and dashed lines denote sampling trajectories.</sub>

+# Codebase Overview:

+ * `model.gumbel.GumbelSampling`: Differentiable Sampling from categorical distributions.
+Pass logits as a segmented tensor, together with segment ids.
+Specify whether you want one-hot samples, or a soft-selection via `soft_select`.
+ * `model.attention_models`: Package with different attention functions.
+Contains the GAT-style and dot product attention.
+ * `model.dsgnn_cells.DSGNNCell`: Implements the stepwise logic as described in the paper.
+The call method performs one step of each walker along the graph edges, integration of node features into the walker state and update of the origin node of the walker.
+ * `model.state_models.ResidualBlock`: A simple walker state model implemented as a residual block.
+ * `model.base_cell.DSGNNCellBase`: A base cell that provides utility functions for graph traversal and state integration.
+Can be inherited from to construct custom DSGNN cells.
+ * `model.base_model.DSGNN`: A base model which contains the training loop with the two-step training procedure presented in the paper.
+Also contains evaluation routines, readout functions and other utility functions such as model checkpointing, saving and loading.
+ * `benchmark_transductive.py`: A script to run the benchmarks that are shown in the paper.
+Here, the checkpoints from all epochs are necessary, because they are being compared across the individual 10-fold cross validation results.
+ * `run.py`: Use this to run the experiments.
+Provides a CLI to customize model, dataset and training parameters.
+ * `SimpleSamplingTask.ipynb`: A jupyter notebook that shows a simple usecase of the sampling model.
+The task thats implemented here is a simple navigation task.
+A graph is generated, a target node is selected and the sampling model is trained to guide the walkers to the target node.
+ * `configs.py`: Default configutrations of the model, training and dataset.